oslabs-beta/Panoptic/README.md

 In the future we plan to add GitHub action integration to allow these tests to run automatically through your repository's CI/CD pipeline

-## Something to Note

-To run a test on an endpoint **it must be formatted as follows: https://www.[InsertWebsite].com/** If it is not formatted in this way, the server will return an error code We plan to make this a bit more lenient with formatting in the future

 ## Contribute

 Panoptic is an open-source application, if you would like to contribute to Panoptic, fork this repository, add any features you would like to contribute, then submit a pull request to the official Panoptic dev branch and a team member will review your request prior to approval